firefox-devtools/debugger/CONTRIBUTING.md

 ### Organize a meetup :beer:

-OSS Workshops are a great way to bring people together and contribute.
+Open source workshops are a great way to bring people together and contribute.
 The best thing about workshops is that it's the best way for new comers to make their first PR.
 It's also a lot of fun!